kanishkaran/html--css/task-10/readme.md

 # CSS Only Multi-Page Website Simulator

 This project is a fully functional, multi-section website that simulates the experience of navigating between different pages—all created using **CSS only**.
-It leverages the `:target` pseudo-class and CSS animations to create smooth transitions between sections.
+It leverages the `:target` pseudo-class and CSS animations to create smooth transitions between sections

 ## Question